Is Buying a House or a Condo Unit An Investment?

 - Is your property located in an area where there will be renters?

-- Are you knowledgeable with property management and maintenance?
-For example, do you know how you can legally evict non-payers and trouble-makers?
+- Are you knowledgeable about property management and maintenance?
+For example, do you know how you can legally evict non-payers and troublemakers?

 - Earning portfolio income is often practiced by savvy investors.
 If your only paper asset is your time deposit account, then you’re not at this level yet.